yet-another-personal-assistant/pa_brain/README.md

 #### Messages

-Message is something sent by user.
+Message is something sent by user or to user.
 It should have the following fields:

 - `message`: text sent by user or pa
 - `from`: object specifying source of this message